 During the community calls, especially if you have a lot of people listening in, it may be difficult or impossible to ask questions, depending on the structure of the call.
 Questions in emails can also easily be overlooked or forgotten.
 Because of this, time set aside specifically for questions can be incredibly beneficial.
 If you think back to your college days, the community call is like a class lecture and these calls are the office hours.
 Remember how valuable they were when you actually went?
 You are the professor now.

 Newsletters can be a great way to get information out to your field managers without the hassle of getting everyone on the phone at the same time.
 A newsletter can be read whenever it’s convenient.
 The downside from a corporate manager’s standpoint is that there is no way to tell if someone has read it or if they understood it.
 On the flip side, from a field manager’s perspective, having an extra email to read on top of a busy schedule may not be welcome.
 Keeping your information valuable, interesting, and brief can go a long way in making your newsletter more likely to be read and understood.
-Consider using bullet points (just like this article!).
+Consider using subheads (just like this article!).